tellurianinteractive/Tellurian.Trains.TimetablePlanningApp/README.md

 The Timetable Planning App will initially run locally in your browser, and you save the schedule to the cloud.

-However, Microsoft will make it quite easy to create a standalone local app that runs on Windows and Mac.
-Then you will have an option to save to cloud or locally.
-This technology will also be finally released in November this year.

 Note that the app will require a large screen and a mouse.
 It will not work well on small screens, like phones or some tablets.